yativilli/JSG-Absences/README.md

 Preferably, a Document with all Versions ever and descriptions each needs to be created for better oversight over all changes.

 #### In Use
-The Versions Table inside the documentation here contains every version (minor, patch) of the current major release and the major releases from before: **BUT** every version must be added to the versions document, with a description of every single change.
+The Versions Table inside the documentation here contains every version (minor, patch) of the current major release and the major releases from before: **BUT** every version must be added to the versions document, with a details of the change.

 f.ex:

-v.0.0.0 - Initial Development
+`v.0.0.0 - Initial Development`

-v.1.0.0 - Release 1
+`v.1.0.0 - Release 1`

-v.1.0.1 - Bugfix Login.
+`v.1.0.1 - Bugfix Login`

-v.1.0.1a - Spelling Error
+`v.1.0.1a - Spelling Error`

 ### Branches
 I don't know that much about this part of programming, so I'll just use, what I learned from some googling: